ibexa/documentation-developer/docs/guide/search.md

     Boosting is available since Solr bundle version 1.4.

-!!! tip "How boosting interacts with search API"
+!!! tip "How boosting interacts with Search API"

-    Boosting of fields or documents will affect the score (relevance) of your search result hits when using search API for any Criteria you specify on `$query->query`, or in REST by using `Query` element.
+    Boosting of fields or documents will affect the score (relevance) of your search result hits when using Search API for any Criteria you specify on `$query->query`, or in REST by using `Query` element.
     When you don't specify anything to sort on, the result will be sorted by this relevance.
     Anything set on `$query->filter`, or in REST using `Filter` element, will *not* affect scoring and only works as a pure filter for the result.
 Thus make sure to place Criteria you want to affect scoring on `query`.